flatironinstitute/baobzi/README.md

   technique.
 This effectively doubles the time to fit, but will give you a tolerance closer to the expected one.
 Start low, and move up until you find a fit that works for you.
 Eventually this will be an option in the API.
+* MATLAB initialization does not work for anonymous functions.
+You must declare an actual function (in its own `myfunc.m` file).

 ## Why the name?
 It's a cute version of baobab, or the tree of life, which is already a very popular project